masyl/isomaton/doc/roadmap.md

 - Create a build script

 ## Features
+- Non solid block type should have a z priority, so that smoke appears over an egg, and the egg over the grass
 - Better choice of easing for actor animation... could even "hop" on the next coordinate
 - Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
 - Figure out how item crafting play into the story and how it is done